cyscomvit/writeups/website/writeups/Cyscom Juice Shop 2025/writeup.md

 ### Prototype Pollution (JavaScript)

 Prototype pollution is a JavaScript vulnerability that enables an attacker to add arbitrary properties to global object prototypes, which might be inherited by user-defined objects.
-This vulnerability let’s an attacker control property of objects that would otherwise be inaccessible.
+This vulnerability let's an attacker control property of objects that would otherwise be inaccessible.
 JavaScript objects inherit from Object.prototype.
 Injecting into `__proto__` alters default properties application-wide, potentially bypassing logic or introducing backdoors.

 To emulate this, we can send a curl request to the server using this data: